 So, in practice, monism always implies eternalism, and nihilism always implies dualism.
 In the rest of this book, I’ll often speak simply of “monism” or “nihilism,” and you can take the eternalism and dualism for granted.

 In addition to the four stances to fundamental questions of meaningness, there are stances to more specific dimensions such as purpose, ethics, and the nature of the self.
 These are commonly folded in with the Big Three combinations when people build ideological systems.

 In some cases, the choices are forced.
-If you think nothing is meaningful (nihilism) then you have to accept that can be no ethics (ethical nihilism).
+If you think nothing is meaningful (nihilism) then you have to accept that there can be no ethics (ethical nihilism).

 More often, the choices of stance toward specific dimensions of meaningness are logically independent.
 For example, both reasonable respectability and romantic rebellion are logically consistent with eternalism.

 However, each of the Big Three has a typical emotional texture, which may be more or less compatible with other stances.
 Dualist eternalism generally combines with reasonable respectability, not romantic rebellion; that is far more likely to go along with nihilism.
 Dualist eternalism has meaning coming from some Cosmic Plan, and you had better obey what it says.